novatorem/plan/src/routes/06-requirements/content.md

 ## Environmental Requirements

-or the context of use for your system:
+The context of use for your system.

-What's the physical environment like?
+- What's the physical environment like?

-What's the social environment like? would using your system inconvenience or confuse others?
+- What's the social environment like?
+  - Would using your system inconvenience or confuse others?

-What is the organizational environment?
+- What is the organizational environment?

-How easy is tech support to obtain?
+- How easy is it to obtain tech support??

-Are there stakeholders who control or influence your users?
+- Are there stakeholders who control or influence your users?

 ## Functional Requirements

-or what your system needs to be able to do:
+What your system needs to be able to do.

-What is your system doing in general terms?
+- What is your system doing in general terms?

-what are the specific capabilities that the above requires?
+- What are the specific capabilities that the above requires?

-how will your system support them?
+- How will your system support them?

 ## Technical requirements

-or how your system needs to be built:
+How your system needs to be build.

-are there constraints to the technologies you can use (modality, emissions, battery life, etc.)
+- Are there constraints to the technologies you can use (modality, emissions, battery life, etc.)?

-Price, size, weight, etc.
+- What would the price, size, weight, and other factors be?

-Compatibility and integration with other technologies
+- Will there be any compatibility or integration with other technologies

-data storage requirements
+- Will it require storage or processing?

 ## Usability requirements

-or how easy to use should your system be:
+How easy to use will the system be?

+- What's the level of complexity?
-ease of learning: iPhone vs. Boeing cockpit
+  - iPhone vs. Boeing cockpit

-ease of use

-protection from, and recovery from "errors"
+- How easy will it be to use?
+- How will it protect and recover from errors, issues, or bugs?